mpvnet-player/mpv.net/README.md

 - About dialog added
 - the input editor shows only a closing message if actually a change was made
 - the input editor don't show menu separators any longer
-- new Command Palette feature added
+- new Command Palette feature added.
+[Screenshot](https://github.com/stax76/mpv.net#command-palette), [Default input binding](https://github.com/stax76/mpv.net/blob/master/mpv.net/Resources/inputConf.txt#L141)
 - the history feature had a bug causing files to be logged more than once

 ### 3.1 (2019-04-23)